National identity cards in the European Economic Area and Switzerland: Identification document

 National identity cards are often accepted in other parts of the world for unofficial identification purposes (such as age verification in commercial establishments that serve or sell alcohol, or checking in at hotels) and sometimes for official purposes such as proof of identity and nationality to authorities (especially machine-readable cards).

-As of 1 July 2021, EEA (except Irish) passports and identity cards are no longer accepted to prove the right to rent in the United Kingdom, so EEA citizens are required to provide evidence of lawful immigration status.
+Electronic identity cards (eID)

+As of 2024, all EU/EEA countries (except Denmark) issue national identity cards with contact and/or contactless (NFC) smart card functionality.
+The regulation dictates that the eID functions must be logically or physically separate from the ICAO biometric function of the card.

+Digital signature applications can be used which enables the bearer to authenticate themselves digitally using their identity card.
+Consequently, they can authenticate documents to satisfy any third party that the document's not been altered after being digitally signed, as well as to identify the identity card holder.
+This application uses a registered certificate in conjunction with public/private key pairs so these enhanced cards do not necessarily have to participate in online transactions.
+This can be achieved by using a smartcard reader paired with a computer (for contact and contactless cards), or via the NFC interface present in many smartphones (for contactless cards).

+A growing number of EU countries have introduced dedicated mobile apps, linked to state registries, that replace physical identity cards.
+In 2024, the EU passed regulations aimed at standardising electronic identities also through mobile wallets.

 Common design and security features

 European Union standards from 2006

-On 13 July 2005, the Justice and Home Affairs Council called on all European Union member states to adopt common designs and security features for national identity cards by December 2005, with detailed standards being laid out as soon as possible thereafter.

-On 4 December 2006, all European Union member states agreed to adopt the following common designs and minimum security standards for national identity cards that were in the draft resolution of 15 November 2006:
+On 4 December 2006, all European Union member states agreed to adopt common designs and minimum security standards for national identity cards that were in the draft resolution of 15 November 2006: This included laminated paper core cards and cards made of a synthetic substrate.
+The standard specified minimum biographical information (including doc. no., validity, signature), machine readability and ICAO conformity.

-Material

-The card can be made with paper core that is laminated on both sides or made entirely of a synthetic substrate.

-Biographical data

-The data on the card shall contain at least: name, birth date, nationality, a photo, signature, card number, and end date of validity.
-Some cards contain more information such as height, eye colour, start date of validity, sex, issue place or province, and birthplace.

-Machine readable data

-The biographical data on the card is to be machine readable and follow the ICAO specification for machine-readable travel documents.

-The EU Regulation revising the Schengen Borders Code (which entered into force on 7 April 2017 and introduced systematic checks of the travel documents of EU, EEA and Swiss citizens against relevant databases when entering and leaving the Schengen Area) states that all member states should phase out travel documents (including national identity cards) which are not machine-readable.
+EU Regulations from April 2017 revising the Schengen Borders Code, introduced systematic checks of travel documents of EU, EEA and Swiss citizens against relevant databases when entering and leaving the Schengen Area, and states that all member states should phase out national identity cards which are not machine-readable.

-However, as of 2021, Greece continues to issue solely non-machine readable identity cards, while Italy is in the process of phasing out the issuing of non-machine readable paper booklets in favour of biometric cards.
-In Europe, Greece was one of the last countries which continued using ID's without a machine readable zone which were not in line with the latest ICAO guidelines.